-213.06 Field Treatment - Unless so specified, treated timber shall not be cut or dapped except for cutting to length.
-Cut ends and specified cuts and daps of treated timber (except piles) shall be field treated in accordance with the requirements of CSA Specification O80.
+213.06 Field Treatment - Cutting, framing and boring of timbers to receive preservative treatment shall be done before treatment insofar as possible.
+Field cut ends and specified cuts and daps of treated timber (except piles) shall be field treated in accordance with the requirements of the current edition of CSA Specification O80 Wood Preservation.